Police continue to search home where missing NH girl was last seen in 2019

 MANCHESTER, N.H.
-(WHDH) - Police brought new equipment to search a Manchester, New Hampshire house where a 7-year-old girl was last seen in 2019.
+(WHDH) - Police returned to a Manchester, New Hampshire house Sunday where 7-year-old Harmony Montgomery was last seen in 2019.

+Law enforcement members brought new equipment to the home on Gilford Street, including a ground heater that now sits in the driveway.

+Harmony’s biological mother, Crystal Sorey, called the police in November and said she had been trying to find her daughter for months.

-Kayla Montgomery, Harmony’s stepmother, is also facing a welfare fraud charge after she continued to receive Harmony’s food stamp benefits after she disappeared, police said.
+Kayla Montgomery, Harmony’s stepmother, is also facing a welfare fraud charge for allegedly receiving Harmony’s food stamp benefits after she disappeared.

 Business groups and other organizations have offered nearly $100,000 in reward money for any information leading to Harmony being found.